-Regardless of the technique employed you will benefit from a quality of touch, attention and presence developed over many years of practice, study and teaching.
+During a session with Howard you will benefit from a quality of touch, attention and presence developed over many years of study, practice and teaching.

-Howard’s approach to craniosacral therapy is influenced by his training in psychotherapy and Chinese acupuncture as well as by his studies in craniosacral biodynamics with Franklyn Sills at the Karuna Institute.
-Unlike osteopaths working in the cranial field, he does not involve himself in the assessment and resolution of cranial lesions.
+Howard’s approach to Craniosacral Therapy is influenced by his previous experience in Body Oriented Psychotherapy as well as by his studies in Craniosacral Biodynamics with Franklyn Sills at the Karuna Institute.
+Unlike Osteopaths working in the cranial field, he does not involve himself in the assessment and resolution of cranial lesions.
 His expertise is in working with the body’s organisation of its physical, emotional and psychological experiences in the soft tissues and fluids.

-This approach to craniosacral work can be thought of as a form of silent psychotherapy.
-Through a subtle dialogue with the patient’s body and the organising intelligence of the central nervous system, hidden or forgotten patterns formed in response to insult and injury can be gently revisited, reassessed and reorganised.
+This approach to Craniosacral work often unfolds as a form of quiet Psychotherapy.
+Through a subtle dialogue with the patient’s body and the organising intelligence of the central nervous system and the connective tissue matrix, hidden or forgotten patterns formed in response to insult and injury can be gently revisited, questioned and reorganised.
 The process is deeply satisfying and resourcing and its aim is a more open, calm and graceful way of being.

 Appointments are available in London at Howard’s studio situated between Notting Hill Gate, Holland Park and Shepherds Bush, London, W11.

 Home visits can be arranged in West London including Notting Hill Gate, Holland Park, Shepherds Bush, Kensington and Knightsbridge.

 Howard can also be consulted in Palma de Mallorca and Zagreb – two locations where he frequently teaches.